Azure/azure-iot-sdk-c/doc/iot-hub-device-sdk-c-serializer.md

 So far we've covered just about everything you need to know about how to write code with the **serializer** library.
 Before concluding, let's revisit some topics from previous articles that you may be wondering about.

 ## The lower-level APIs
-The sample application on which this article focused is **simplesample\_amqp**.
+The sample application on which this article focused is **\_serializer\_samples\_simplesample_amqp**.
 This sample uses the higher-level (the non-"LL") APIs to send events and receive messages.
 If you use these APIs, a background thread runs which takes care of both sending events and receiving messages.
 However, you can use the lower-level (LL) APIs to eliminate this background thread and take explicit control over when you send events or receive messages from the cloud.

 <<<<<<< HEAD
 As described in the [IoT Hub Client overview][lnk-c-iothubclient], there is a set of functions that consists of the higher-level APIs: